raiKaustubh/telegram-web-disappearing-photos/README.md

 # Telegram Disappearing Photos Extension
 A Chrome extension that enables sending disappearing (self-destructing) photos on Telegram Web, a feature normally only available on mobile apps.
+> [!CAUTION]
+> This is an educational project demonstrating Chrome extension development and reverse engineering techniques.
+>
+> **Important Notes:**
+> - This extension is not affiliated with, endorsed by, or officially supported by Telegram
+> - This project modifies Telegram Web's behavior in ways not officially documented
+> - For educational purposes only

+> [!NOTE]
+> This project was developed as part of an assignment with the following constraints:
+>
+> 1. Solution must be fully contained in a Chrome extension (no external servers)
+> 2. Cannot bundle Telegram web source files or external libraries (ie. gramjs, mtproto, mqtt, etc)
+> 3. Must work on `web.telegram.org/a` (version A), not version K or others
+> 4. Must send **photos** specifically (not videos, gifs, docs, or other file types)
+> 5. Must be able to send photos **programmatically** (not require manual UI interaction)
+>
+> The exact assignment submission code can be found in the [`assignment`](../../tree/assignment) branch.
+The main branch includes an additional UI component (Extension Popup) for ease of use, but it internally uses the same [programmatic JavaScript API](#via-javascript-api) that fulfills the assignment requirements.

 ## Table of Contents